 Note: It is not safe to sleep on your stomach after knee replacement surgery.
 Do not attempt to lie in this position.
 It is also unsafe (and painful) to sleep on your surgical side.
 Consult your doctor to see if there are other positions you should avoid.
 After the 6 week mark, speak to your care team again to see if it’s safe for you to return to other sleeping positions.

 Your recovery requires all the dedication and energy you have.
 If you’re not sleeping properly through the night, your batteries aren’t getting fully charged.
-For early access to articles like this, join the peerwell blog.
 Having a joint replacement?
 Sign-up for PeerWell and you may be able to PreHab on your smartphone alongside proactive peers!

 John Tiberi, M.D.,OS is a board-certified orthopaedic surgeon who specializes in minimally-invasive hip and knee replacement surgery and reconstructions.
 He attended medical school at the Harbor-UCLA Medical Center in Torrance, California.
 Dr. Tiberi completed his fellowship at Massachusetts General Hospital and Harvard Medical School in Boston, Massachusetts.
 He is a published orthopedic in journals such as The Journal of Arthroplasty, Journal of Bone Joint Surgery (JBJS), and Clinical Orthopaedics and Related Research.
 Dr. Tiberi is the winner of Dana M. Street Orthopaedic Research Award.